doingwebthings/Slate/readme.md

 `/client`: this is a yeoman webapp. uses grunt and bower. the dist folder is also the template-folder for slim

+If you use the client dirrectory with the provided files, make sure to run these commands after cloning the repository:
+1. npm install
+2. bower install or bower update
+3. grunt or grunt build

 ####Todo